hkjn/decenter.world/bitcoin.md

-The Bitcoin software is a program written in the C++ programming language, which if you run it makes your computer a Bitcoin
-<strong>node</strong>.
-In the months and years after Satoshi's
-initial emails, more and more people started developing that software and running nodes, and later on people started exchanging bitcoin for traditional currency like US dollars and Euros and selling goods and services for bitcoin.
+The Bitcoin software is a program written in the C++ programming language, which if you run it makes your computer a Bitcoin *node*.
+In the months and years after Satoshi's initial emails, more and more people started developing that software and running nodes, and later on people started exchanging bitcoin for traditional currency like US dollars and Euros and selling goods and services for bitcoin.
 A dollar bill can't be eaten and isn't particularly pretty, but it can be exchanged for bread or a ticket to an art gallery because other people believe it has value.
-The bitcoin currency, which is listed as BTC, is just the same.
+The bitcoin currency, which is listed on exchanges as BTC, is just the same.
 A price really is only an abstracted way of describing the value of something.

 ## Bitcoin nodes

 Each Bitcoin node connects to other nodes, and sends messages to those nodes to find other nodes it doesn't yet know about.
-The way those nodes talk to each other describes the <strong>Bitcoin protocol</strong>.
+The way those nodes talk to each other describes the *Bitcoin protocol*.

 ## Public key cryptography